 Other useful essential oils to diffuse for a cold:

 - Eucalyptus – Antiseptic, antiviral, expectorant and decongestant.
 Get the most out of this oil by diffusing at night while you sleep.

 - Peppermint – Decongestant, antimicrobial.
 It soothes and relaxes.
 Can also be used with steam.
 Add a few drops of hot water and inhale the vapours.
 Bliss!

 - Lime – Antiseptic, antibacterial and antiviral.
 Smells amazing too.

 - Frankincense – Great for coughs

 - Hyssop – For respiratory infections

-Always read up on essential oils before use.
-Not all oils are recommended for use with babies, young children, pregnant women etc. For reference I use The Fragrant Pharmacy by Valerie Ann Worwood.
-I also recommend NYROs Essential Oils Books.
+Always read up on essential oils before use because not all are recommended for use with babies, young children or pregnant women.
+For reference, I use The Fragrant Pharmacy by Valerie Ann Worwood.

 What are your ‘go to’ natural remedies for a cold?
 Which remedies are you trying this year?
 Comment on your and favourite winter health tips below.
 Stay blessed.

 Price: £4.35Was: £4.90